silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 5 - Extended Kalman Filter/README.md

 * After we will call `predict` and `update`

 * Before `predict` we need to compute the elapsed time between the current and previous observation.
-* Based on the elapsed time we calculate the new `x'` state transition and `P'` process covariance matrices.
+* Based on the elapsed time we calculate the new predict `x'` state transition and `P'` process covariance matrices.

 * The measurement `update` step depends on the the sensor type `RADAR` or `LIDAR`
 * If sensor = `RADAR` then we have to compute the new `JacobianMatrix` using the non-linear measurement function **H<sub>j</sub>** to project the predicted state **h(x)** and call the measurement update.